 - a.
-HAPTC-Central's mission statement is to train psychologists in the discipline and practice of psychology in rural health care settings.
-All training sites are located in need-based areas and provide treatment to clients who represent various aspects of diversity, including age, religion, disability, and lower socioeconomic status.
-Supervisors provide interns with opportunities to work with diverse clients as cases become available. - b.
-HAPTC-Central has made diversity and diversity training a core component of its program goals and objectives in order to provide the appropriate emphasis on diversity to interns and ensure they graduate with an appropriate respect for diversity in all its forms. - c.
-HAPTC-Central values and emphasizes the importance of training in diversity and is committed to dedicating a two-hour seminar to diversity issues each month, as well as speakers from various areas of diversity when available.
+NPTC-Central's mission statement is to train psychologists in the discipline and practice of psychology with rural and underserved patients.
+All training sites provide treatment to patients who represent various aspects of diversity, including age, religion, disability, and lower socioeconomic status.
+Supervisors provide interns with opportunities to work with diverse patients as cases become available. - b.
+NPTC-Central has made diversity and diversity training a core component of its program goals and objectives in order to provide the appropriate emphasis on diversity to interns and ensure they graduate with an appropriate respect for diversity in all its forms. - c.
+NPTC-Central values and emphasizes the importance of training in diversity and is committed to dedicating a two and a half hour seminar to diversity issues each month, as well as speakers from various areas of diversity when available. - d.
+All interns are evaluated quarterly on their ability to work with patients from diverse backgrounds.

-- d.
-All interns are evaluated quarterly on their ability to work with clients from diverse backgrounds. - e.
+- e.
 As part of their core training expectations, Interns spend two hours each week in self-directed journal review, at least 10% of which must include diversity-related topics.
 Fulfillment of this guideline is monitored and verified monthly by the Site Training Director. - f.
-HAPTC-Central's Director of Diversity Enhancement initiates and monitors HAPTC-Central's Long-Term Diversity Education Plan.
+NPTC-Central's Director of Diversity Enhancement initiates and monitors NPTC-Central's Long-Term Diversity Education Plan.
 This individual also presents diversity trainings, promotes diversity enhancement, consults with interns on diversity issues, and, if necessary, provides interns with referrals to other diversity experts. - g.
-Four of HAPTC-Central's Central Region member sites provide regular diversity training for their employees.
-The remaining HAPTC-Central sites conduct informal discussions relating to diversity in their regular staff meetings and in supervisory or training activities.
+Four of NPTC-Central's Central Region member sites provide regular diversity training for their employees.
+The remaining NPTC-Central sites conduct informal discussions relating to diversity in their regular staff meetings and in supervisory or training activities.
 Information has been provided to these sites on various online trainings that are available to them to use.